dalefugier/DOSLib/README.md

 This repository contains the source code to DOSLib, a library of LISP-callable functions that provide functionality not available in CAD-based LISP engines, such as those included with AutoCAD, BricsCAD Pro and ZWCAD.

 > [!IMPORTANT]
-> After 34 years, DOSLib is done - we are no longer maintaining this repository, and we will not be releasing new binaries to support new versions of AutoCAD and Bricscad Pro.
+> After 34 years, DOSLib is done - we are no longer maintaining this repository, and we will not be releasing new binaries to support new versions of AutoCAD and BricsCAD Pro.

 ## Prerequisites